AMS Young Scholars Program

 About the Grants

-- The AMS Epsilon Fund awards grants of up to US$15,000 in support of summer mathematics programs for mathematically talented high school students.
+- The AMS Young Scholars Program, supported by the Epsilon Fund, grants up to US$15,000 in support of summer mathematics programs.

-- Support will be offered to existing programs that are most successful in nourishing mathematically talented youth.
+- Support will be offered to existing programs that are most successful in nourishing mathematically engaged youth.

-- Programs should have been in existence for at least one year, and preferably more.
+- Programs should have been in existence for at least one year, preferably more.

-- Successful programs tend to have the following characteristics: run over a period of multiple weeks in the summer, bring in at least 20 high school students with mathematical talent, and generally are directed by mathematicians.
+- Successful programs tend to have the following characteristics: run over a period of multiple weeks in the summer, bring in at least 20 students with mathematical interest, and generally are directed by mathematicians.

 - Programs can focus on problem solving or mathematical research in any area of mathematics.

 - Award announcements are made in late February.
 Over a dozen awards are made per year.
-See the list of current and previous years' Epsilon Fund grants.
+See the list of current and previous years' AMS Young Scholars Programs grants.

 - Applications are accepted from program directors only (not from students or parents).

-- Questions?
-Contact the AMS Membership and Programs Department with any questions or to have your program added to the mailing list, at 800-321-4267, ext.
-4060, or submit an inquiry..
+- Contact the AMS Programs Department with any questions or to have your program added to the mailing list Mathcamps@ams.org.

 The Epsilon Fund was established in 1999 and the first grants were awarded in 2000.
 Your gift to this endowed fund enables mathematically talented young people to pursue new mathematical inquiries in an immersive summer experience.
-Click here to make a gift.
+Make a gift to the Epsilon Fund today.